conarwelsh/nettuts-laravel4-and-backbone/README.md

 ...
 ```

-Lastly, we just need to do some generic environment tweaks to complete our Laravel install.
-First let's open up `bootstrap/start.php` and tell Laravel our machine name so that it can determine what environment it is in.
+Lastly, we just need to do some generic application tweaks to complete our Laravel install.
+Let's open up `bootstrap/start.php` and tell Laravel our machine name so that it can determine what environment it is in.

-bootstrap/start.php
+***

+**bootstrap/start.php**

 ```php
 /*